mathigon/textbooks/triangles-and-trigonometry/content.md

 > id: trig-functions

 Since all of these triangles are similar, we know that their sides are proportional.
-In particular, the following ratios are the same for all of the
+In particular, the following ratios are the same for all of these
 triangles:

     p.text-center